yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

 * [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) is located in the HOME directory.
 * [grabseqs (0.7.0)](https://github.com/louiejtaylor/grabseqs) should be installed via conda.
 * [QIIME2 (2020.2)](https://docs.qiime2.org/2020.2/) should be installed within a conda environment (qiime2-2020.2).
-* R (3.6.2) should be located in the user's PATH.
+* R (3.6.0) should be located in the user's PATH.
 * R packages: refer to the `SessionInfo` in the html files rendered from the RMarkdown files.

 #### Running analysis
-Download or clone the github repository to local working directory.
+Download or clone the github repository to a local working directory.
 ```
 git clone https://github.com/yanxianl/AquaFly-SeawaterGutHealth-Aquaculture-2019.git
 ```
-Run all the codes in the `code/` folder from the project's root directory.
+Run codes in the `code/` folder from the project's root directory.
 The codes are numbered by the order of execution.

 ### To-do list
 * Add a driver script to automate all the analysis, e.g., `make ` or `snakemake`.